-The 2015 Wounded Warrior Experience will include a discussion profiling several wounded warriors who have served on the front lines in Afghanistan and Iraq, along with individuals who have worked to ease their transition home.
+The 2016 Wounded Warrior Experience will include a discussion profiling several wounded warriors who have served on the front lines in Afghanistan and Iraq, along with individuals who have worked to ease their transition home.

 To attend this free event, e-mail or call 703-302-1012 ext.
-227. Click here to download the event’s registration form.
+227.

 United States Army Veteran, Cancer survivor, and author with 15 years of service.
 Major Boothe continues to serve the nation as the founder of Final Salute Inc., which provides housing for homeless female veterans, and helps establish futures plans towards independence.

 Department of Florida Commander for Military Order of the Purple Heart.
 A veteran of the United States Army, wounded in the 1986 Libyan-sponsored bombing of the Berlin discotheque frequented by U.S. soldiers.